 └─► (escalation) ──► THINK_REVISE ──► WORK

 State is inferred from the filesystem on every iteration.
-Presence of the design note means we are past THINK.
-The number of entries in attempts.md is the current attempt count.
-The Conclusion line in review.md drives APPROVE versus REJECT.
-There is no explicit state file.
 The loop is fully resumable: kill it, re-run, it picks up where it left off.

 A single per-iteration claude invocation looks like this: